sciZer0/7/v/README.md

 Users pay Gas Fees only for some sorts of transactions.

-Specifically, users pay Gas fees for deploying smart contracts and for making transactions with smart contracts.
+Specifically, an user pays a Gas fee for deploying a smart contract and for making a transaction involving a smart contract.

 Gas fees are paid in the Vote token (in Hands).